Nishapur: Modern

 Nishapur generally has a warm and semi-dry climate called central Iranian plateau climate.
 Precipitation mostly happens in spring and winter.
-Nishapur is situated on a relatively higher elevation (1250 meters) than its neighboring cities such Sabzevar and Mashhad hence the weather is milder and better than these cities.
+Nishapur is situated on a relatively higher elevation (1250 meters) than its neighboring cities, such as Sabzevar and Mashhad, hence the weather is milder and better than these cities.

 Climate

 Nishapur has a cold semi-arid climate (BSk).

 Geology

 The city of Nishapur lies on a Holocene alluvial plain on top of the Pleistocene sediments in the southwestern part of the Binalud Mountains.
 The Binalud Range, running northwest–southeast, is made predominantly of Triassic and Jurassic rocks.
-On the southern side of the northwestern part of the range there is a section of Eocene rocks that are volcanic in origin.
+On the southern side of the northwestern part of the range, there is a section of Eocene rocks that are volcanic in origin.
 The well-known Nishabur turquoise comes from the weathered and broken trachytes and andesites of the Eocene volcanic rocks of this part of the mountain range.
 The main turquoise mines are situated about 50 kilometers northwest of the city of Nishapur in the foothills of the Binalud Range.